Eddie Guerrero: Independent circuit (2001–2002)

 Guerrero started wrestling on the independent circuit after his release from the WWF.
+His first match was on November 30, 2001, for Insane Championship Wrestling in New York City, losing to Low Ki.
+He fought in a few matches in Puerto Rico IWA Puerto Rico in December 2001.
+Then on February 9, 2002, he wrestled in London, England for FWA Revival - King Of England Tournament, where he defeated Scott Parker in the quarter-finals and lost to Doug Williams in semi finals.
 On February 23, 2002, he faced Super Crazy on the debut show of Ring of Honor known as The Era of Honor Begins to crown the first-ever IWA Intercontinental Champion.
 Guerrero lost the match.
 On February 24, he debuted in the Australian promotion World Wrestling All-Stars (WWA) at The Revolution beating the champion Juventud Guerrera and Psicosis in a Triple Threat match for the WWA International Cruiserweight Championship.
 On March 1, he defeated the champion CM Punk and Rey Mysterio in a Triple Threat match for the IWA Mid-South Heavyweight Championship.
 He dropped the title back to Punk one day later on March 2.
 He vacated the WWA Cruiserweight title in April 2002 after returning to the WWF.

-Return to NJPW (2002)
+New Japan Pro-Wrestling (2002)

-Guerrero also returned to New Japan Pro-Wrestling (NJPW) for a brief period in March 2002, this time unmasked.
-He aligned himself with the villainous Team 2000 stable, and primarily teamed with Black Tiger.
+Guerrero returned to New Japan Pro-Wrestling (NJPW) on March 10, 2002 as part of its Hyper Battle tour, this time unmasked and wrestling under his own name.
+Upon arrival, he aligned himself with Black Tiger and the villainous Team 2000 stable.
+He made his final appearance with NJPW on March 24, teaming with the other members of Team 2000 to defeat El Samurai, Jushin Liger, Masahito Kakihara, Masayuki Naruse, and Minoru Tanaka in an elimination match in Amagasaki.